Pipeline YAML Reference#

 value does not

-exist – the error will be revealed at the time of promotion.
+exist – an error will be revealed at the time of promotion.

 The contents of the .semaphore/semaphore.yml